hazelcast/hazelcast-reference-manual/src/SPIProxy.md

 #### Implementing the PartitionAwareOperation Interface

 Now, let's write the `IncOperation`.
-It implements `PartitionAwareOperation` interface, meaning that it will be executed on the partition that hosts the counter.
+It implements the `PartitionAwareOperation` interface, meaning that it will be executed on the partition that hosts the counter.
+See the [PartitionAwareOperation source code here](https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/spi/PartitionAwareOperation.java).

+The method `run` does the actual execution.
+Since `IncOperation` will return a response, the method `returnsResponse` returns `true`.
+If your method is asynchronous and does not need to return a response, it is better to return `false` since it will be faster.
+The actual response is stored in the field `returnValue`; retrieve it with the method `getResponse`.

+There are two more methods in this code: `writeInternal` and `readInternal`.
+Since `IncOperation` needs to be serialized, these two methods are overridden, and hence, `objectId` and `amount` are serialized and available when those operations are executed.

+For the deserialization, note that the operation must have a *no-arg* constructor.

 ```java